 LEDs are more flexible with light direction.
 Incandescent bulbs radiate light in all directions, making directing that light almost impossible.
 LED lighting is directional, so you can better focus the light where it’s needed and wanted.

 LEDs are dimmable but — the LED driver quality and its compatibility with the control are two factors that determine true dimming performance.
 Not all LEDs are going to be compatible with your current dimmer switch.
 You want some advice from the hardware store instead of using trial and error.
-While dimming is possible, be sure to double-check that everything is going to be compatible and will to your desires.
+While dimming is possible, be sure to double-check that everything is going to be compatible and will function to your desires.

 Plug-and-play LED bulbs vs. LED fixtures.
 It seems like there is an endless sea of LED light bulbs to choose from these days.
 But LED lighting has changed much more than just replacement bulbs.
 There is also a whole new category of options — LED fixtures.
 LED fixtures provide some of the best modern visual appeal, along with some of the longest life ratings and highest efficiency options in lighting systems.